carlosbrown2/portfolio-site/portfolio.md

 ### Technology I've had significant experience with include:

-Python, R, Plotly, Dash, Docker[Compose], Airflow, Pyspark, Dask, Redis, DVC, Postgres, and Poppler.
+Python, R, Plotly, Dash, Docker[Compose], Airflow, Pyspark, Dask, Redis, SQL, Postgres, Snowflake and Poppler.

-I have built models for most supervised learning algorithms, and a few unsupervised.
+I have built models for most supervised learning algorithms, and a few unsupervised, mostly for customer segmentation type tasks.
+I have deep experience in marketing analytics from a platform and analysis perspective.
 Additionally, I have experience building and deploying analytical web apps, some with NLP based backends: Word Embeddings and Rule Based models.
+Finally, I have done several types of GIS related modeling such as Least Costs Paths Analysis and Spatial Regressions.

 ### Domains I have built solutions for

+- Marketing Analytics
 - Congressional Appropriations
 - Food Tech
 - Human Migration
 - Healthcare
 - Workforce Optimization
-- Marketing Analytics

 ### Other tech I've used: